zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedencupdate-updatemethodlines-method.md

 ## <a name="parameters"></a>Parameter
  `mdMethodToken`
- [in] Die Metadaten des Methodentokens.
+ [in] The metadata of the method token.

  `pDeltas`
- [in] Ein Array von `INT32` Werte, die Deltas für jede Sequenzpunkt in der Methode angibt.
+ [in] An array of `INT32` values that indicates deltas for each sequence point in the method.

  `cDeltas`
- [in] Ein `ULONG` mit der Größe der `pDeltas` Parameter.
+ [in] A `ULONG` containing the size of the `pDeltas` parameter.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h